braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags.md

 #### Listen for changes
-You can configure the SDK to listen and update your app if a refresh changes a feature flag's value.
+You can configure the Braze SDK to listen and update your app when feature flags have been refreshed.

 This is useful if you want to update your app behind the scenes if feature flags are refreshed mid-session.
 For example, setting some state in your app based on whether or not a feature is enabled, or one of its property values.